 At the end of the third series John Cleese left the show saying he felt he no longer had anything fresh to offer the show.
 The other Pythons carried on for one last series, but it only ran for six episodes before they too decided to call it a day.

 Many people compare the Python’s influence on comedy to the impact the Beatles had on music.

 The Pythons used Various innovative themes to end sketches.
-Among these were Graham Chapman’s “Colonel” character.
-A member of the “Anti-Silliness Patrol” he would march on to the sketch and declare things were becoming “far too silly”.
-Another way would be to drop a cartoonish “16-ton weight” prop on one of the characters.
+Among these were Graham Chapman’s “Colonel” character, as a member of the “Anti-Silliness Patrol” he would march on to the sketch and declare things were becoming “far too silly”.
+Another way would be to drop a cartoon style “16-ton weight” prop on one of the characters.

 There were five films made by the Python team

 Monty Python Live at the Hollywood Bowl (1982)

 Monty Python’s Meaning Of Life (1983)

 After many years of saying no, in November 2013 the Monty Python Team announced they were to re unite for a one off show at London’s 02 Arena in July 2014.

 Tickets went on sale Monday 25th November selling out in 45 seconds.
 This lead to the announcement of additional dates.

 The final show was screened live on UKTV GOLD.